Ahmed Chalabi: Exile in the UK

 Conservative pundit Arnaud de Borchgrave stated that following his escape from Jordan as a wanted fugitive, Chalabi established the Iraqi National Congress by sending out "scores of all-expenses-paid invitations to Iraqi exiles to a conference in Vienna a month later.
 The conference created INC - and made Mr Chalabi its president".
 Around the same time, the Jordan's Central Bank Governor, Mohammed Said Nabulsi, had referred to Chalabi as "one of the most notorious crooks in the history of the Middle East".
-Chalabi headed the executive council of the INC, an umbrella Iraqi opposition group created in 1992 for the purpose of fomenting the overthrow of Saddam Hussein.
-The INC received major funding and assistance from the United States.
 Chalabi was involved in organizing a resistance movement among Kurds in northern Iraq in the early mid-1990s.
-When that effort was crushed and hundreds of his supporters were killed, Chalabi fled the country.
+When that effort was crushed, and hundreds of his supporters were killed, Chalabi fled the country.
 Chalabi lobbied in Washington for the passage of the Iraq Liberation Act (passed October 1998).
 This earmarked US$97 million to support Iraqi opposition groups.
 Chalabi and the INC were widely reported to be active CIA assets in the pre-2003 period, with one report in the British Guardian newspaper estimating that CIA operatives had funnelled an estimated $100m to the INC, which had helped to finance the epic failure of the 1996 coup attempt by Kurdish forces.
 In 2001 it was revealed that INC was accused of false accounting and irregularities.
 During the period from March 2000 to September 2003, the U.S. State Department paid nearly $33 million to the INC, according to a General Accounting Office report released in 2004, some of which was used to purchase office artefacts.